 The Blu-ray’s Dolby Digital 5.1 track enhances the original mono presentation slightly with discreet ambient surround effects, although most of the activity is up front.

-With the remake (scored by Thom Yorke) in cinemas, what better time than now to revisit one of Italy’s greatest contributions to the genre.
+With the 2018 remake (scored by Thom Yorke) now on Amazon Prime Video, what better time than now to revisit one of Italy’s greatest contributions to the genre.
 Director Dario Argento had a Nolan/Zimmer-like director-composer relationship with Italian prog-rock band Goblin, and their score for Suspiria has widely been recognised as their greatest triumph.

 An eardrum-piercing cacophony of frantic synths and pummelling drums at one end, and a sustained stream of wailings and repeated whisperings of the word "witch" at the other, Suspiria's soundtrack trail-blazed the use of electronic music in horror films, and puts as much of a visceral chokehold on you as the film's iconic crimson palette does.